-Kids for Change is planning to fine-tune its database further by adding queries that will produce calculated results.
-You are in charge of the IT department.
-In this exercise, you will generate the desired query results.
+Kids for Change is planning to fine-tune their database by adding queries that will produce calculated results.
+You are in charge of their IT department, and it is your responsibility to generate the desired query results.

-- 1. Open A3-R2-K4C from your Access Chapter 3 folder and save it as: A3-R2-K4CRev - 2.
-Run (open) the Children List query.
+1. Open the A3-R2-K4C database from your Access Chapter 3 folder and save it as A3-R2-K4CRevised.